kostasgalexiou/ResynPy/README.md

 ## THE TEXT BELOW WILL MOST PROBABLY BE DISCARDED
-### ROH detection
+### ROHet detection

-In the case where a user has not yet decided on the set of markers that will be used for screening the segregating population, ResynPy pipeline is providing an additional functionality that is to detect regions of homozygosity (Runs Of Homozygosity; ROH) from a VCF file resulted from the analysis of resequencing data from the elite cultivar line.
-The output of this process is a tab-delimited file containing the annotation of each marker based on its presence inside a ROH region or not.
+In the case where a user has not yet decided on the set of markers that will use for screening the segregating population, ResynPy pipeline is providing an additional functionality for detecting regions of heterozygosity (Runs Of Heterozygosity; ROHet) from a VCF file resulted from the analysis of resequencing data of the elite cultivar.
+The output of this process is a tab-delimited file containing the annotation of each marker based on its presence inside a ROHet region or not.

+- Example command

+`python3 ResynPy.py --vcf SD.vcf.gz`

 #### Input data